seletz/seletz-old.github.com/source/about/index.markdown

 [3D CAD] [7] system, which we coded in [C] [6].
 These add-ons had to run on all platforms the cad software was available back then: [Solaris] [8], [HP UX] [9], [AIX] [10], [Linux] [11], [SGI/Irix] [12] and [Windows/NT] [13].
-We had **one** codebase -- enough said.
+We had **one** code base -- enough said.

-Afterwards I got involved in linux kernel development on the [ARM] [14] architecture -- first using the [StrongARM] [15] SOC, then moving to the [XScale] [16].
-I did the whole stuff, board bringup, hardware debugging using a logic analyzer (involving lots of shouting, cursing, headbanging), creating a board support page, maintaining kernel deployments, creating custom drivers for a custom high-speed measurement hardware, creating userland development libraries for them. created hard realtime drivers and software using [xenomai] [18], and I ported a soft-sps software to this platform.
+Afterwards I got involved in Linux kernel development on the [ARM] [14] architecture -- first using the [StrongARM] [15] SOC, then moving to the [XScale] [16].
+I did the whole stuff, board bring-up, hardware debugging using a logic analyzer (involving lots of shouting, cursing, head banging), creating a board support page, maintaining kernel deployments, creating custom drivers for a custom high-speed measurement hardware, creating "userland" development libraries for them. created hard real-time drivers and software using [xenomai] [18], and I ported a soft-SPS software to this platform.
 I also helped to port over code which was written for a older architecture with a fixed, static memory layout to this platform (horrors!).
 This was a very fun time, indeed.